 Listed below are some of the recent policy issues of importance to GPAR.
 We served as advocates in the legislative process for both our members and Philadelphia property owners.

-Fraudulent Leases: GPAR advocated on behalf of the members once again to help Councilwoman Parker introduce the anti-fraudulent leases legislation.
+- Fraudulent Leases: GPAR advocated on behalf of the members once again to help Councilwoman Parker introduce the anti-fraudulent leases legislation.
 This legislation was a direct result of GPAR’s advocacy to protect the lawful property owners and the tenants who were defrauded by individuals executing fraudulent leases.
-The Bill provides for civil penalties up to $2000 for person engaging in fraudulent leases.
+The Bill provides for civil penalties up to $2,000 for persons engaging in fraudulent leases.
 The victim and/or the property claim damages and have rights to pursue other legal action as available under law.